SVadimko/CurForecKotlin/README.md

 Set of packages responsible for the UI, consists of:

 ## / updateWorkers /
-Workers to update the exchange rate information for the relevant snippets
+Workers to update the exchange rate information for the relevant snippets (not used)

 ## /widget/
 Classes that implement the functionality of the widget